Litigants who are parents (and even some written decisions from family court judges) sometimes confuse the terms joint

 Under New York State Law, joint custody (also called legal custody) is the power of a parent to make important decisions about the child’s life, and will normally have nothing to do with who pays child support or how much child support is paid.

 However, the issue of joint custody may be relevant to issues as to whether the child goes to college, and if so, what type of college.
-Since non custodial parents can be required to pay for college education, joint custody can affect a parent’s responsibility to pay or contribute for college and can sometimes result in a very significant financial obligation since, as we all know, today, college costs a lot of money.
+Since non-custodial parents can be required to pay for college education, joint custody can affect a parent’s responsibility to pay or contribute for college and can sometimes result in a very significant financial obligation since, as we all know, today, college costs a lot of money.

 In NY, The amount of time spent with each parent almost never affects child support

 In a number of other states, in particular New Jersey and Pennsylvania, the amount of time that a child or children spends with each parent is taken into account in determining the amount of child support payments.
-In New Jersey, there are sesparate tables and formulas for calculating child support depending on the amount of time spent with the non custodial parent.
+In New Jersey, there are separate tables and formulas for calculating child support depending on the amount of time spent with the non-custodial parent.

 New York has rejected this approach.
 Except for a situation where there is an exact 50/50 time sharing arrangment where the child or children spends exactly half of the time with each parent, NY courts and judges will almost always refuse to take the amount of parenting time into consideration and go by the child support guidelines tables.
-However, parents are free to make agreements which deviate from the normal child support formula because of the amount of time that the child or children spends with the non custodial parent, and these agreements will be enforced by NYC Child Support Courts.
+However, parents are free to make agreements which deviate from the normal child support formula because of the amount of time that the child or children spends with the non-custodial parent, and these agreements will be enforced by NYC Child Support Courts.